DarkoBorojevic/L-tasks/README.md

 This is a Laravel task list web application example project.

 ## About L-tasks
 This is a starter Laravel-8 project that has a basic login-register user system in place and CRUD system for tasks list.
 UI has a modern Tailwind CSS design.
-Please note that I have added the code to a <em>master</em> branch, rather than the <em>main</em> branch.
-So the project consist of two branches because I wanted to leave the license and my readme file separate from the core Laravel installation which has its own default readme.
+Please note that I have left the <em>master</em> branch as the default git branch, rather than the <em>main</em> branch.

 ## Database
 In this example, I have used the latest PostgreSql distribution.
 Backup SQL file is <strong>postgre-ltasks.sql</strong> and it is located in the master branch.
 Default login credentials to enter application are: admin@name.com, password 1234.